 Even after your procedure, Dr. Rod and his staff continue to provide exceptional care.
 Exclusively at Dermacare, your facelift includes eight hours of home health care.
 The home nurse insures that you are pampered in your crucial first day home.
 On the second and third days after your facelift, the doctor will see you in the office for examination.
 Stiches are removed after 10 days and a complete release from restrictions typically occurs after six weeks.

 Can I see before and after facelift pictures?

 Our office has several photos available for your review.
 We have a gallery of them online below.

 How do I find out more about more about facial plastic surgery?

-The best way to find out if a facial plastic surgery is for you is to have a consultation at one of our Dermacare offices.
-You can call us at 623-289-1772 or click here.
-You may also read more about facelifts here.
+The best way to find out if a facial plastic surgery is for you is to have a consultation at our Dermacare offices serving the Phoenix, AZ area (and fly-ins across the country).
+You can call us at 623-289-1772 or you may also learn more about the facelift procedure here.